Language skills are in demand and can be used in almost any career, particularly within businesses that trade internationally

-Most modern language degree programmes offer a year abroad (usually the third year).
-If you choose to undertake a work placement during this year, try and find one in a career you are interested in and take the opportunity to develop your transferable, as well as your language, skills.
+Most modern language degree programmes offer a year abroad.
+If you choose to undertake a work placement during this year, try and find one in a career that you are interested in and take the opportunity to develop skills specific to that job, as well as your language skills.

-Some graduates wanting a long-term career using their language skills choose to take on a short-term role, such as teaching English, while living abroad and perfecting their language skills.
-Others take short-term roles in the tourism and leisure industry.
+Some graduates wanting a long-term career using a language choose to take on a short-term role, such as teaching English, while living abroad and perfecting their language skills.
+Other temporary jobs that take you abroad may be helpful, such as those in tourism.

 Some modern language graduates decide to pursue further study in order to gain a postgraduate qualification in interpreting or translating.
-Although knowledge and ability are the essential prerequisites, further study is often a real asset for these careers.
-Some employers prefer candidates with professionally accredited postgraduate qualifications.
+This can help with competition for jobs and demonstrates a certain level of professional expertise.

 Some graduates choose to study abroad in order to increase their chances of getting an international career.

-As modern language graduates pursue a wide range of careers, further study or training in subjects such as marketing, finance, business, IT and journalism are also popular, and for some careers, such as law and teaching, essential.
+As modern language graduates pursue a range of careers, further study or training in subjects such as marketing, finance, business, IT and journalism are popular, and for some careers, such as law and teaching, postgraduate qualifications are essential.

 Almost two-thirds of modern languages graduates enter employment within six months of graduation.
 Popular areas of work include translating, writing, advertising and marketing, personnel and HR, sales accounts and business development management, business sales, and finance and investment analysis and advice.